-Hands of Tym is a luxury leather goods operation focusing on ‘one by one’ humanised manufacture.
-Every piece unique and handmade in Banbury, Oxfordshire, England.
+Leathersmith, designer & makerHands of Tym is a luxury leather goods operation focusing on ‘one by one’ humanised manufacture.
+Every piece unique and handmade.
 Using only the finest materials sourced as locally as our surviving supply chains will allow, our artistry is based on combining the traditional techniques of leather craft with a modern design aesthetic where functionality is key.
-Bringing ownership of craft back to the individual, reversing a division of labour and ensuring every piece holds a unique bond to the maker.
+Bringing ownership of craft back to the individual, reversing the division of labour and ensuring every piece holds a unique bond to the maker.
 Dreamt up in 2010 and realised in 2016 following a varied career in Accessories design and development.
-Founding Leathersmith is Designer Georgie Tym, a Cordwainers graduate on a private endeavour to keep English craft and industry alive.
-Georgie works as Leather Accessories Technical lecturer at the London College of Fashion and continues to work on private bespoke work alongside the development of the Hands of Tym brand.
+Founding Leathersmith is designer Georgie Tym, a Cordwainers graduate on a private endeavour to keep British craft and industry alive.
+Georgie works as Leather Accessories Technical lecturer at the London College of Fashion and continues to work on private bespoke work and consultancy work.
+Available for design, development, sampling, consultation and training.

 I am the founder of Hands of Tym and have been a bag enthusiast for over 10 years, I work as a bag maker, designer and tutor.
-I work with mostly leather but also with technical fabrics and leather alternatives.
+I work with mostly leather but also with tech fabrics and leather alternatives!
 I began making things from an early age and my passion built through school.
 I knew I wanted to run a bespoke making business and after initially thinking formal wear I went to the London College of Fashion to study Bags and Accessories Design and Technology.
 After this I worked in a variety of different roles designing at Alfred Dunhill, freelancing at small start-ups where I got a taste for my own business again, working at a tannery, a factory and also for Hunter wellington boots working on Design Development of a new bag line.
 I have made bags for brands worldwide including Nike, Jaguar, M&S, Cherchbi, and for artists and many start-up brands.
-In 2015 I started my bespoke bag business in Oxfordshire, UK and started teaching at the London College of Fashion (LCF) in 2014.
+In 2015 I started my bespoke bag business in Oxfordshire and started lecturing at the London College of Fashion in 2014.